 Identifying Euonymus Scale

 Armored scale lives under a protective covering and feeds on plant juices.
-Euonymus scale appear on the stems and leaves of infested plants as tiny white lines, about 1/16 inch long, or as slightly larger, oyster-shell-like brown lumps.
+Euonymus scale appears on the stems and leaves of infested plants as tiny white lines, about 1/16 inch long, or as slightly larger, oyster-shell-like brown lumps.
 Heavily infested plants may be coated with white lines of scale extending along stems and leaf veins.
 This coating of white lines is the most easily identifiable symptom of infestation.
 Another symptom is white or yellow spots, which appear on leaf surfaces in response to scale feeding.
 In extreme cases, plants can be killed by euonymus scale.

 Several varieties of euonymus are susceptible to scale, including wintercreeper (Euonymus fortunei), European euonymus (Euonymus europaeus), Pachysandra (Pachysandra terminalis), and bittersweet (Celastrus scandens).

 Euonymus Scale Life Cycle

 Euonymus scale spends the winter as mated adult females that then lay eggs in the spring.
 These eggs hatch into tiny immature scale called crawlers that, for a brief period, move along stems and leaves until they become immobile, grow a protective covering and begin to feed.
 The first crawlers hatch and are active from late May to early June.
 Another generation of crawlers is active again from late July to August.
 Mature male scale grows wings and travel through flight to mate with female scale.

 Scale does not infest the soil around plants; it needs a branch to get established.
 The females have their young under their coverings, so it can be hard to take care of them for good.

 Getting Rid of Scale on Euonymus Shrubs